srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_emb_ue/source/index.rst

   * Only the 15 kHz subcarrier-spacing (SCS) is supported (including the SSB).
   * Signal bandwidth limited to 10 MHz.
   * Only DCI formats 0_0, 1_0, 0_1 and 1_1 are supported.
-  * No cell search and reference signal measurements (PCI for NR carrier needs to be known).
+  * No cell search and reference signal measurements (PCI and SSB ARFCN for NR carrier need to be known).

 Building the embedded SA UE
 ***************************